NubiqPro/nubiq-d365fo-learning-framework/README.md

 Each folder represents a specific phase in the learning journey, designed to mirror real-world D365 F&O implementation stages.

+Important: copy it exactly, especially the three backticks before `text` and the three backticks after `assets/`.
+That is what makes GitHub display it as a clean block instead of a paragraph.

+After replacing, click **Preview** before committing.
+You should see the folder list in a gray boxed format, one line per folder.
+::contentReference[oaicite:0]{index=0}
 ---

 ## 🛠️ Technologies Covered